-You thought you applied sunscreen every hour while you lounged at the beach, but you somehow still ended up with a sunburn.
+You thought you applied sunscreen at the recommended intervals while you lounged at the beach, but you somehow still ended up with a sunburn.
 Or maybe your skin leans on the dry side, no matter the season.

 Your best bet is this fast-absorbing lotion that nourishes your skin without leaving a greasy residue, Dr. Garshick says.
 Its star ingredient is 100-percent pure aloe, which soothes and calms inflammation.